tkd-nonprofit/tkd-nonprofit.github.io/docs/_pages/pricing.md

 A one-time registration fee of **$50** is required upon sign-up.
 This fee covers:

-- A uniform, belt, and martial arts shoes to help protect your child's everyday footwear.
+- A uniform and belt.
 - An AAU membership.
 Since we are a registered AAU Club, you will have access to AAU member benefits such as event participation and sports injury insurance.
 See [AAU Membership](https://aausports.org/Membership) and [AAU Insurance](https://aausports.org/Insurance) for further details and claim filing instructions.
 Your AAU membership will be renewed annually at no additional cost as long as you remain a member of Elite Texas Taekwondo.
 - Access to a supportive community of like-minded individuals dedicated to instilling core values, such as work ethic and perseverance, in the next generation.